 Hybrid Working is Hard.
 Here’s How to Ease the Pain.

 Hybrid working is harder than being all-remote or all in the office.
 The biggest challenge lies in making the workplace experience equitable, regardless of where people are.
 This session will offer best practices for team norms, meeting norms, communications practices, managing by results, technology provisioning, and more.

 Quantifying the Impact of Workplace Change: An ROI Approach

 Changing your workplace strategy and business practices isn’t a one-and-done exercise.
 You must create measurable outcomes that can be monitored and continuously improved against changing organizational goals, such as reducing costs, enhancing collaboration, improving productivity and accelerating innovation.
 This session will offer an easy way to quantify the impact of workplace change.

-The Business Case for a Sustainable Workforce: It’s about People not Buildings
+The Business Case for a Sustainable Workforce: It’s about People